 While carrying out their regular household chores, our grandmothers demonstrated impressive practical skills.
 Traditionally, the skills development aspect was part of our informal education but somewhere down the line, we failed to capitalize on the foundation of vocational training built by the past generations.

 Globally, Africa is the leading source of raw materials but the continent’s manufacturing sector is lagging far behind.
 Most critics link this underdevelopment to the colonization of the mindset.
 Whether this notion is true or not, the traditional supply chain of basic commodities had potential to become a solid industrial base.

-When our grandmothers were busy moulding utensils, churning milk, weaving baskets and grinding sorghum, our grandfathers were making spears and arrows, canoes and paddles as well as a wide variety of tools and equipment used in their day to day lives.
+When our grandmothers were busy molding utensils, churning milk, weaving baskets and grinding sorghum, our grandfathers were making spears and arrows, canoes and paddles as well as a wide variety of tools and equipment used in their day-to-day lives.

 Cultural tourism has become a popular product in the temporarily suspended tourism industry.
 While this product showcases our cultural heritage to foreign tourists, it should serve as a tool encouraging the new generation of Africans to take their ancestors’ creativity to the new level.